nhsbsa/nhsbsa-asc-tfrs-design-history/app/posts/claims/2025-05-01-edit-a-claim-second.md

 >**We believe that** the next section showing immediately relevant information based on the claim of the status
 >**Will be a useful feature for** organisation / submitters
->**As it will** contain clear callout's for current required actions with a focused view on “what do I need to do now?”
+>**As it will** contain clear callouts for current required actions with a focused view on “what do I need to do now?”

 - For claims **sent back for editing**, the page would feature a clear action title: "Edit claim and resubmit."
 It would display the required edits added by processors—previously referred to as the "query note" (as shown in the screenshot above).
 This section would also include relevant links to support users at this stage, such as guidance on evidence requirements or a link to contact the BSA helpline if they're unsure about next steps.